SDRWaveRunner/specmon/readme.md

 This dependencies allows you to use [RTL-SDR] , [HackRF], and [BladeRF].
 If you need support for your specific SDR, you need to install the dependencies too.<br> If you need support for [PlutoSDR], you need to install the next dependencies:
 `apt install libiio0 libad9361-0 gr-iio`

+The default palette for the graphs can be changed by loading an additional palette from [gnuplot-palettes].
+The weekgraphs are made with 'reds.pal'

 ## Running the software

 Running the software is quite easy but requires some preparations:

 1. Choose the frequency to be monitored
-2. Determine the required bandwidth and sample-rate
+2. Determine the required bandwidth, sample-rate and decimation
 	- This defines the centre-frequency, or frequency to tune the SDR to.
 3. Determine the threshold